 Praises, Tone 6: Forefeast 4 (Wherefore dost thou not comprehend); G: Forefeast (Serving the Master with trembling); N: Forefeast (O ye people, let us chant).
 The Small Doxology is read.
 Litany: Let us complete.

 Aposticha: Forefeast.
 It is good.
 Trisagion.
 Troparion: Forefeast.
 Litany: Have mercy on us.
 Usual Dismissal.
 The First Hour is not joined to Matins, but is read with the other hours the following morning.

-Vespers with Liturgy of St. Basil the Great: At 11:00 a.m. (the fifth hour of the day according to the ecclesiastical time): Priest: Blessed is our God.
+Vespers with Liturgy of St. Basil the Great: At 11:00 a.m. (the fifth hour of the day according to the ecclesiastical time): Priest: Blessed is the Kingdom.
 Choir: Amen.
-Reader: Glory to Thee, our God, glory to Thee; O Heavenly King; Trisagion, etc.; O come let us worship; Psalm 103; Great Litany; Blessed is the man.
+Reader: Glory to Thee, our God, glory to Thee; O Heavenly King; Trisagion, etc.; O come let us worship; Psalm 103; Great Litany; Blessed is the man is not sung.

 Lord, I have cried, Tone 2: Feast 8 (The forerunner, beholding our Enlightener); G/N: Feast (Thou didst bow Thy head).

-Entrance with the Gospel; O Gladsome Light; Prokimenon of the day, Tone 6: The Lord is King; and 13 readings for the Feast.
+Entrance with the Gospel; O Gladsome Light; Prokimenon of the day, Tone 4: The Lord will hearken unto me; and 13 readings for the Feast.

 After the 3rd reading the Royal Doors are opened, and the reader intones the Troparion: O Thou Who hast created, with its verses, and the choir sings a refrain after each verse; at the conclusion, the reader sings the same refrain.
 The Royal Doors are closed.

-Litany: Let us all say.
-Vouchsafe, O Lord.
-Litany: Let us complete our evening prayer.
-The prayer at the bowing of the heads, and the exclamation (Blessed and most glorified be the dominion of Thy kingdom).
-Then, immediately after the exclamation: The voice of the Lord, which is upon the waters, there is a procession, with lighted candles, to the Narthex, or to the place where the Great Blessing of the Waters is to be done, as set forth in the Menaion (Menaion, vol. 5: pp. 115ff; Festal Menaion: pp. 348ff; Hapgood: pp. 189ff.).
+After the Prayer behind the Ambo: The voice of the Lord, which is upon the waters, there is a procession, with lighted candles, to the Narthex, or to the place where the Great Blessing of the Waters is to be done, as set forth in the Menaion (Menaion, vol. 5: pp. 115ff; Festal Menaion: pp. 348ff; Hapgood: pp. 189ff.).
 And after the blessing is completed, returning, we sing: G/N and the sticheron in Tone 6: O ye faithful, let us hymn.
-Deacon: Wisdom!
-Choir: (Father) Bless!
-And the rest as at the end of daily vespers.
+Blessed be the name of the Lord x3.
+Psalm 33: I will bless the Lord at all times.
 Festal Dismissal: May Christ our true God, Who for our salvation deigned to be baptized by John in the Jordan.

 After the dismissal a candle is placed in the center of the Church, and the chanters come to the center of the Church and sing the Troparion of the Feast, G/N and the Kontakion of the Feast.
 We partake of the holy water and the priest goes forth with the water to bless the homes of the faithful.